nondescryptid/opendoc-state-court-judgments/2019_SGDC_101/report.md

 ### Events on 2 August 2016

 34     On 2 August 2016, Mr Shahidin had met Mr. Zulkifli in Bedok, where Mr Zulkifli had accompanied him for a medical consultation at a certain Fahrenheit Clinic.
 After meeting Mr. Zulkifli at this clinic, Mr Shahidin had received a call from Mr Fadli.
 Mr Shahdin’s evidence was that Mr Fadli had asked to purchase drugs, and Mr Shahidin had simply passed the phone to Mr Zulkifli to make arrangements, and leaving the two to sort out the pertinent details of the order and rendezvous.
-He states[\[note: 47\]](#Ftn_47):
+He states[^47]:

 QYou received a call from Fadli?